 Berkshire reported operating earnings of $3.53 billion, or $2,149 per Class A share, in the quarter.
 That's down from $3.78 billion, or $2,302 per A share, last year.

-Berkshire Hathaway Inc. owns roughly 80 subsidiaries, including insurance, utility, railroad, furniture and jewelry firms.
-The company also has major investments in Coca-Cola Co., IBM and Wells Fargo & Co.
+Berkshire owns roughly 80 subsidiaries, including clothing, furniture and jewelry firms.
+Its insurance and utility businesses typically account for more than half of the company's net income.
+It also has major investments in such companies as Coca-Cola Co. and Wells Fargo & Co.

 Follow Josh Funk online at www.twitter.com/funkwrite